-The similarities in our interests, goals, and views motivated some of us (Holmes, Hammer, Scherr, and Descamps) to collaborate in research on how students may shift in their framing during our labs, to be less about “doing school” and more about “doing physics” \cite{smith_surprise_2018, smith_how_2020, smith_lets_2020}.
+The similarities in our interests, goals, and views motivated research on how students may shift their approach to labs, to be less about “doing school” and more about “doing physics” \cite{smith_surprise_2018, smith_how_2020, smith_lets_2020}.
 That is, we have asked: when and how do students come to frame introductory labs in ways that support progress toward practices and values of empirical science?
-We were supported by the National Science Foundation for three years to collect and study data from our courses.\footnote{NSF DUE Awards: 2000394, 2000739, 2000711.} We often paid particular attention to the pendulum labs, because they were the students' first engagement with activities different from their expectations.
+We were supported by the National Science Foundation for three years to collect and study data from our courses.\footnote{NSF DUE Awards: 2000394, 2000739, 2000711.} We paid particular attention to the pendulum labs, because they were the students' first engagement with activities different from their expectations.
 The project led to several publications analyzing student framings, including with respect to confirmation bias and epistemic agency \cite{sundstrom_problematizing_2020, phillips_not_2021, jeon_2023, sundstrom_instructing_2023, descamps_dynamics_2024}.

-Throughout, we were aware of differences in our respective designs.
-We present the task differently, as testing the simple harmonic oscillator model $T=2 \pi \sqrt{\frac{L}{\textrm g}}$ (Cornell), as testing Galileo's claims (Tufts), or simply as studying what affects the period (UWB).
+Throughout, we authors were aware of differences in our lab designs.
+We present the task differently: as testing the simple harmonic oscillator model $T=2 \pi \sqrt{\frac{L}{\textrm g}}$ (Cornell), as testing Galileo's claims (Tufts), or simply as studying what affects the period (UWB).
 We guide it differently, providing instructions for students' experimentation and statistical analyses (UWB and Cornell) or leaving almost everything up to the students (Tufts).
 The project was funded to study students' thinking, but as it ended we became interested to study our own: How did we come to design our labs so differently, given the similarities in our perspectives?